Home / Visit & Enjoy

 Brookline, MA 02446 -

-Three consecutive Mondays -April 29, May 6, and May 13, 7:00 to 8:30 AM Friends of Hall’s Pond will conduct guided bird walks timed for spring migration, on an easy half-mile loop, led by Neil Gore.
+Please check back in the Spring for dates.
+Friends of Hall’s Pond will conduct guided bird walks timed for spring migration, on an easy half-mile loop, led by Neil Gore.
 Whether it’s sunny, cloudy, or light rain!

 continue reading → -